This blog post was updated on December 20, 2022.

 Christmas markets in Denmark boast a wholesome fun and festive holiday atmosphere for you and the whole family.
 Shop for handmade crafts and sample delicious holiday food.
 Christmas markets typically open at the end of November and close shortly after New Year’s Day.
 Plus, these beloved Christmas markets can be found all over Denmark!

-While crafts and sweet holiday treats take center stage, Danish Christmas markets abound in wonderful holiday decorations and experiences.
+While crafts and sweet holiday treats take center stage, Danish Christmas markets also abound in wonderful holiday decorations and experiences.
 The famed market in Tivoli Friheden amusement park, for example, features a 229-foot tunnel of Christmas lights and rides decked out in cheerful holiday décor.
 Christmas markets are also prime destinations for carolers, who entertain shoppers with traditional Danish hymns and songs.

 Drink Glogg on Sundays